 👤

 Premiums increase with age, particularly for travellers over 55.
-Pre-existing conditions and overall health status affect pricing.
-If you travel frequently for work, maintaining a single annual policy avoids repeated medical screening.
+Pre-existing conditions and overall health status also affect pricing.
+If you travel frequently for work, maintaining a single annual policy avoids the need for repeated medical screening with each trip.

-From short Tasman hops to extended international projects - here are common business travel patterns from NZ.
+From short trans-Tasman hops to extended international projects - these are the business travel patterns most common among Australians.

 Trans-Tasman Business

-The most common business travel route from NZ.
-Short trips to Sydney, Melbourne, and Brisbane for meetings, conferences, and client work.
+The most frequent business travel route from Australia.
+Short trips to Auckland, Wellington, and Christchurch for meetings, conferences, and client work.

-• The RHCA provides some medical cover but not ambulance, dental, or evacuation
+• The RHCA with New Zealand provides some medical cover but does not extend to dental, ambulance, or evacuation

 • Annual multi-trip policies are highly cost-effective for frequent trans-Tasman travellers

-• Consider rental vehicle excess cover if you frequently hire cars in Australia
+• Rental vehicle excess cover is worth considering if you regularly hire cars in New Zealand

 Asia-Pacific Business

-Growing business travel to Singapore, Hong Kong, Japan, and other Asia-Pacific hubs for trade, technology, and financial services.
+Growing business travel to Singapore, Hong Kong, Tokyo, Jakarta, and other Asia-Pacific centres for trade, technology, and financial services.

-• Medical costs in Japan, Singapore, and Hong Kong are high - comprehensive cover is important
+• Medical costs in Japan, Singapore, and Hong Kong are substantial - comprehensive cover is important

-• Political instability in some regions can affect travel plans - check SafeTravel advisories
+• Political instability in some parts of the region can disrupt travel plans without warning

-• Time zone differences can make contacting NZ-based insurers difficult - 24/7 assistance is valuable
+• Time zone differences can make contacting Australian-based insurers difficult - 24/7 assistance is valuable

-• Food safety and tropical illness risks vary significantly across the region
+• Food safety and tropical illness risks vary significantly across countries in the region

 Conference attendance, partner meetings, and project work in major business centres like New York, San Francisco, London, and Frankfurt.

-• Business equipment theft risk is elevated at conferences and trade shows
+• Business equipment theft risk is elevated at conferences, trade shows, and hotel lobbies

-• Long-haul flight disruptions can result in missed meetings with significant business impact
+• Long-haul flight disruptions can cause missed meetings with significant professional consequences

-• Consider whether your policy covers leisure activities during weekends or after-hours
+• Check whether your policy covers leisure activities during weekends or after working hours

-Aid work, government projects, and emerging business in the Pacific Islands and developing markets in NZ's sphere of influence.
+Aid work, government projects, and emerging business in Pacific Island nations and developing markets within Australia's sphere of influence.

-• Medical facilities in many Pacific Islands are limited - evacuation cover is essential
+• Medical facilities across many Pacific Islands are limited - evacuation cover is essential

-• Natural disaster risk (cyclones, earthquakes) is elevated in many Pacific destinations
+• Natural disaster risk from cyclones, earthquakes, and flooding is elevated in many Pacific destinations

-• Infrastructure limitations may affect travel plans - trip disruption cover is important
+• Infrastructure limitations may affect travel plans - trip disruption cover is particularly important

-• Some destinations may have limited insurer assistance networks
+• Some remote destinations may have limited insurer assistance networks on the ground

-Practical tips to help you get the right travel insurance and avoid common pitfalls on work trips.
+Practical guidance to help you get the right travel insurance and avoid common pitfalls on work trips.

 1